-Successful completion of the Examination for Professional Practice in Psychology (EPPP) with a score that meets or exceeds the established ASPPB recommended passing score at the time of application.
+Successful completion of the EPPP with a score that meets or exceeds the established ASPPB recommended passing score at the time of application.
+For applicants who took the EPPP prior to 2001, the passing score is the jurisdictional passing score on which the doctoral-level license is based.